scbd/clearing-house-documentation/components/records/thesaurus/biosafety-decision/decision-results.md

 ## Overview

 This endpoint provides access to terms related to the approval of Living Modified Organisms (LMOs) for import and/or use without conditions.
-The key term included is "Approval of the import and/or use of the LMO(s) without conditions," which is defined in multiple languages to facilitate understanding among diverse stakeholders.

 ## Endpoint